MatthewKorkola/chatsystem/README.txt

 python server.py
 python backup_server.py

-3. Run multi clients open mulit terminals run on each one: python gui_client.py
+3. Run multi clients open mulit terminals run on each by: python gui_client.py
 (Also, there is a terminal version of application by run python client.py)